comp110-lytle/comp110/site/projects/personal-site.md

 1. Navigate to [https://github.com/](https://github.com/) and click on the "New" button to create a new repository.

-2. Name your repository `<github-username>.github.io` where `<github-username>` is your github username and choose whether or not to set your repo to be Public or Private--it's your choice!.
+2. Name your repository `<github-username>.github.io` where `<github-username>` is your github username and choose whether or not to set your repo to be Public or Private--it's your choice!

 (This will not impact who can see your site.
 It'll just impact who can see the *repository* for your site.)
-It's probably best to set your visibility to Private.
-This will give you some permission limitations when pulling/pushing to github though, so you'll have to [set up an SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) and use it to connect your Github account with your computer.
+It's probably best to set your visibility to Private.)

 3. Click "Create Repository"

-## 3. Great a Github Repository for your Project
+## 3. Great a Second Github Repository for your Project

 Now you want to create a separate repository for your course project.
 You will have a special url like: `<github-username>.github.io/<custom-path>`.
 You get to pick the `<custom-path>` for your site!